albion2000/tools-jpeg2pdf/README.md

 It recursively parses sub directories for .jpeg and .jpg file

 For each directory X, the tool scandir2pdf regroups the image files in a file named X.pdf.
 And moves it to the upper stage in the file tree.

+It is built upon img2pdf, which ensures no jpeg recompression and the best possible quality.

 Logs progress, errors and final report in the console and in the file "logParse.txt"